 You can't change it.

-It's our Constitution, and these folks in Colorado, you know, Newt Gingrich had a tweet out today, and he said, So basically, four folks in the Supreme Court of the Colorado State Court basically overruled over one million people who voted for President Trump.
+And these folks in Colorado, you know, Newt Gingrich had a tweet out today and he said, so basically four folks in the Supreme Court of the Colorado State Court basically overruled over 1 million people who voted for President Trump.

 That's what happened today.